 The following are explicitly excluded:

-Most modern cloud-based payroll systems will be updated automatically, but confirm this with your provider and review your pay codes once the update is available.
+Most modern cloud-based payroll systems will have been updated automatically, but confirm this with your provider if you're in doubt.

 Yes.
 The ABN you report through STP must be the same ABN included in the contributions file sent to your clearing house.
 This is especially important if your business is part of a larger company group where different entities may currently be submitting payments.
 Check with your finance team and clearing house to confirm ABNs match across both systems.

-The ATO Small Business Super Clearing House closes permanently at 11:59pm AEST on 30 June 2026.
-After that date, you won't be able to log in, make payments, or access historical records.
+The ATO Small Business Super Clearing House closed permanently at 11:59pm AEST on 30 June 2026.
+So, you won't be able to log in, make payments, or access historical records.
 This means you can't use it to make your final quarterly payment (due 28 July 2026).

 The HESTA QuickSuper clearing house is available free to HESTA employers and is SuperStream-compliant.
 Visit clearinghouse.hesta.com.au/apply to register.